encKrish/Payquil/README.md

 2. Currency: ETHx, fDAI or fTUSD
 3. Payment amount
 4. Deposit address
-5. In case of continuous stream, a duration for which the amount is given.
+5. In the case of a continuous stream, a duration for which the amount is given.

 The payment info creator uploads the metadata on IPFS.
-The ID that is shown to the user after upload can be shared to other users to get payment confirming to the given metadata.
+After upload, the ID that is shown to the user can be shared with other users to get payment confirming to the given metadata.

-An other user can then enter the ID in the Pay section to pay.
+Another user can then enter the ID in the Pay section to pay.

 To start the project, you should have Metamask configured in your device.
 ```npm start```